 - 3D Navigation

 Shows/hides the Information Panel, which contains the Chapter Title, Chapter Description, Label List (only if enabled and the width is ≥961 pixels), and Chapter List* (if the width is ≥961px).
 The Information Panel appears on the left when the Viewer is ≥961 pixels wide and at the bottom when the Viewer is ≤960 pixels wide.

 Small (≤960px wide)

 Large (≥961px wide)

 Shows/hides both the Anatomy Tree and Search options in the Menu.
-The Search tool enables users to search for anatomical structures in a model by name.
-They can also turn on surrounding structures to explore spatial relationships in the default Anatomy Tree view, or switch to the Anatomy List to browse through all of the structures contained in the model, or "show" hidden surrounding structures to explore spatial relationships.
+Use Search to look for specific anatomical structures in a model by name or keyword.
+Use the Anatomy Tree to browse through all of the structures contained in the model, or "show" hidden surrounding structures to explore spatial relationships.